Coelancanth/LORE-LLM/docs/backlog.md

 - [] VS-0008 MediaWiki crawler post-processing plugins.
   - Introduced configuration-driven HTML pipeline backed by `MediaWikiCrawlerOptions`, letting each sanitized project map to its API base and ordered post-processor list.
   - Added Pathologic-specific processor that strips infoboxes, tab chrome, galleries, and other decorative elements while flattening tabs into Markdown headings.
-  - Documented extension guidance (`docs/wiki_crawler.md`) so new fandoms can register processors through DI without touching core crawler logic.
+  - Documented extension guidance in `docs/LORE-LLM_Handbook.md` so new fandoms can register processors through DI without touching core crawler logic.
   - Tab-aware exports now emit only per-variant Markdown when configured (Pathologic disables the combined document via `EmitBaseDocument = false`); follow-up work will slot these into project-specific subfolders and add a CLI indexing command so plugins can emit searchable catalogs.
 - [x] VS-0009 LLM-assisted clustering (chat protocol).
   - Introduced `cluster` CLI command with pluggable `IChatProvider` abstraction, `ChatProviderResolver`, and `ClusterWorkflow`.